 Not all inflammation is as obvious as a big, red pimple.
 There are also silent inflammations, which are often chronic.
-You don't feel or see anything from them .
+You don't feel or see anything about them .
 But they are there and increase the oxidative stress in your body.
 So they can be the cause and fuel for some skin diseases.

 Inflammatory skin diseases

-This category includes, for example, rosacea, psoriasis, neurodermatitis or acne.
-Red, swollen or warm patches of skin make these problems obvious.
-Certain foods and messenger substances that are triggered when they are used promote such chronic inflammations .
-Others reduce inflammation.
-These anti-inflammatory foods are the foundation of the so-called anti-inflammatory diet, which also promotes your skin health.
+This category includes, for example, rosacea, psoriasis, neurodermatitis and acne.
+Red, swollen or warm areas of skin make these problems clearly visible.
+Certain foods and messenger substances that are triggered when they are consumed promote such chronic inflammation .
+Others relieve inflammation.
+These anti-inflammatory foods are the basis of the so-called anti-inflammatory diet, which also promotes your skin health.

 Omega-3 fatty acids

-vitamin D and magnesium
+Vitamin D and magnesium

-So much for the theory.
+So much for theory.
 So how do you meet your need for these anti-inflammatory foods?
 And what should you avoid if possible?

-take a lot of this...
+Take a lot of this...

 Fresh fruits, vegetables and herbs

-Lentils, peas and the like are high in fiber and protein .
+Lentils, peas and the like are rich in fiber and protein .
 This is ideal for providing you with enough protein on a vegan diet.
 Because they are necessary for healthy cell growth, including in the skin.

 whole grain products

-nuts and seeds
+Nuts and seeds